DevExpress-Examples/wpf-dashboard-custom-properties/readme.md

 ### ItemDescriptionModule
 This module enables you to display a description for a dashboard item.
 The description is displayed when you click the info button in the dashboard item caption.

+### GridFixedColumnModule

+This module pinned columns in a Grid dashboard item.

 ### ChartItemModule

 This module contains three custom properties for a Chart dashboard item.